cferner/lernmaschine/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a PhD student at the Department of Computer Science at the University of Salzburg and member of the Applied Data Science Lab at the University of Applied Sciences in Salzburg, Austria.
-My reseach interests include natural language processing, machine learning and data science in general.
+I am currently a PhD student at the Department of Computer Science at the University of Salzburg.
+I am affiliated with both the [Applied Data Science Lab](https://its.fh-salzburg.ac.at/forschung/applied-data-science-lab/) and the [Lab for Intelligent Data Analytics](https://ida-lab.sbg.ac.at/) in Salzburg, Austria.